barotto/test386.asm/README.md

 For the full list of tested opcodes see **`intel-opcodes.ods`**.
 Those opcodes that are tested have the relevant diagnostic code in the "test in real mode" and/or "test in prot. mode" columns.
-Besides the specific opcodes reported in the opcodes list file, other aspects of the x86 architecture are only partially tested or not tested at all:

-  - no virtual-8086 mode testing
-  - no task management testing
-  - partial testing of user mode (ring 3) operations
+Please refer to the [How to use](#how-to-use) section for the list of performed tests.
+Note that task switching is currently not explicitly tested.

-Also, even if the program can run on any x86 32-bit compatible CPU, its testing routines are limited to the functionality of the intel 80386 processor family.
+Although the program can run on any x86 32-bit compatible CPU, its testing routines are limited to the functionality of the Intel 80386 processor family.

 ### Realistic expectations